 All bungalows have room light switches and power outlets.

 Meals can be taken at Ano’s sand-floored dining shelter, or at the table setting out side your room.
 The dining room always has free drinking water, tea and coffee on hand for guests.

-A bathroom building is shared by guests and provides a dip-mandi bathroom and a toilet in separate rooms, each with combination crushed coral and concrete floors.
-The bathroom building is currently also shared with guests at Beser Bay and Jellyfish homestays, but another will be built when total guest numbers make it necessary.
+A bathroom building is shared by guests and provides bucket bathing and a toilet in separate rooms, each with combination crushed coral and concrete floors.
+The bathroom building is currently also shared with guests at Beser Bay and Morning Star homestays, but another will be built when total guest numbers make it necessary.

 Electricity at Ano Homestay is supplied by generator from sunset until about midnight.

 There’s no phone signal at Ano Homestay, but if you really need outside contact, a signal is usually available from the jetty at Kapisawar which is about ten minutes away by longboat.
 Small shops in Kapisawar and nearby Sawinggrai can provide basic supplies.
 Please take any inorganic waste (plastic, dead batteries etc) away with you when you leave, though: Lack of proper waste disposal and recycling facilities in Raja Ampat mean you’ll be contributing to